ARMmbed/mbed-os-5-docs/docs/reference/technology/firmware_update.md

 ### Development tool integration with Pelion Device Management Update

-Mbed CLI and the Online Compiler implement the Pelion Device Management Update service by directly using the service's APIs and the manifest tool.
+Mbed CLI and the Online Compiler<!--Please confirm the Online Compiler can do this--> implement the Pelion Device Management Update service by directly using the service's APIs and the manifest tool.
 For a device running an updatable application, using Mbed CLI and the Online Compiler's built in update features can reduce the steps needed to run an update campaign.

-<span class="notes">**Note**: The default workflow of the development tools is intended only for development and testing purposes, not for production.</span>
+<span class="notes">**Note**: The default workflow of the development tools is intended only for development and testing purposes.
+It is not considered secure for production.</span>

 Your development tool needs to use your Device Management account's API key to call the Pelion Device Management APIs.
 Once it has access to the APIs, it can generate a manifest and upload the manifest and binary to the server, and deliver the manifest to a device or group of devices.
 For more information, see [the update API documentation](https://cloud.mbed.com/docs/current/service-api-references/update-service.html).